mathvdd/Raspmaton/README.md

 ## ftp credentials

-The ftp credentials need to be stored the 'parameters.txt' file in the following format: domain:FTP_DOMAIN username:FTP_USERNAME password:FTP_PASSWORD ftp_www:WEBPAGE_ROOT
+The ftp credentials need to be stored the 'parameters.txt' file in the following format (see rename_parameters for the format)

+## Configuration webpage

+3 files need to be upladed in the remote ftp directory:

+- fold_name.conf
+- git_update.conf
+- config.php

+The first 2 will be automatically updated by config.php.

+Navigate config.php to:

+- change the name of the folder where the pictures will be stored/ from which the pictures will be displayed
+- fetch an update from the github repository (and reboot)

+So no need to go change those parameters in the code on the RPi later

+## protect the webpage with a password

+the webpage can be protected with a password by renaming and updating the given .htaccess and .htpasswd files, and put them on the remote ftp directory.
+The path to .htpasswd in .htaccess need to be an absolute path. the files holding the configuration are not protected to be easily readable by the RPi. the password can be crypted with the htpasswd utils from the appache utils library (or something like that, look it up)

+`htpasswd -b -c FILE_TO_STORE_PWD USERNAME PASSWORD`

-## (optional) connet to a wifi network
+## connet to a wifi network

 To see available networks: